barasamichael/CPP_Tutorials/lambda_functions/README.md

 Lambda functions can be used to create __closures__.
 A __closure__ is a unit of code that can capture variables from its sorrounding context.
-These captured variables then can be used outside if their original context.
+These captured variables then can be used outside of their original context.

 ## Exploring Function Objects